zebrunner/legacy-documentation/docs/guide/dashboards.md

 1. Navigate to the side menu and click the **“Dashboards”** icon.
 Then press the **“+Add dashboard"** button.
 2. The **“New Dashboard”** popup will appear.
-3. Enter a name for a new dashboard.
+3. Enter a name of a new dashboard.
 4. Click the **"Create"** button.

 Now you can add widgets to the new dashboard.